hiscoder-com/bible-verse-image/src/components/Canvas/CanvasImage.md

 <CanvasWithBackground />;
 ```

-### Draw image
+##### Draw image

-## `infocanvas` Object

-The `infocanvas` object contains properties that define the dimensions and characteristics of the canvas where the text elements will be drawn.

-- `height` (_number, required_): Specifies the height of the canvas in pixels.
-- `width` (_number, required_): Specifies the width of the canvas in pixels.

-## `elements` Array

-To display an image on the canvas, you can include an object in the `elements` array with the following properties:
+To display an image on the canvas, you need include an object in the `elements` array with the following properties:

 - `type` (_string, required_): Specifies the type of the element.
 In this case, it should be set to `'image'`.